Subscribe to stay updated

 H&M know their customers appreciate brands with eco-friendly and reusable packaging solutions.

-Therefore, sustainable packaging design with reusability in mind increases brand loyalty amongst their audience.
+Therefore, sustainable design with reusability in mind increases brand loyalty amongst their audience.

 Here's another example.